 Increasing strength in the upper scaps and other stabilizing back muscles can reduce shoulder pain significantly.

-Shoulder Pain Exercise #4: Lateral Raise
+Resistance Band Shoulder Exercise #4: Lateral Raise

 The Resistance Band Lateral Raise is an excellent movement for developing the middle head of the deltoid.
 Strengthening the deltoid muscle will increase the stability of your entire rotator cuff, decreasing the risk of pain.

-Shoulder Pain Exercise #5: Lying External Rotation
+Resistance Band Shoulder Exercise #5: Lying External Rotation

 The Lying External Shoulder Rotation promotes scapular movement and stability and reduces the risk of shoulder injuries.